-The Magyar Nemzeti Bank's (MNB) single anchor was inflation.
-Its primary objective was to achieve and maintain price stability.
+The Magyar Nemzeti Bank's (MNB) single anchor was inflation, its primary objective was to achieve and maintain price stability.
 Inflation continued to be volatile.
 Therefore, in assessing the outlook, the Monetary Council paid more attention to the measures of underlying inflation capturing persistent trends.

-In August 2019, inflation, core inflation and core inflation excluding indirect tax effects had stood at 3.1 percent, 3.7 percent and 3.2 percent, respectively.
-In the summer months, the consumer price index had been in line with the MNB's expectations.
-However, underlying inflation developments had been significantly lower than expected.
-This had been mainly attributable to the slowing price dynamics of industrial goods.
+In September 2019, inflation, core inflation and core inflation excluding indirect tax effects had stood at 2.8 percent, 3.9 percent and 3.4 percent, respectively.
+Declines in the price indices for unprocessed food and fuel had contributed to the moderation in headline inflation.
+The increase in the core inflation measures in September had reflected the rise in telecommunication sector prices, which exceeded regional dynamics.

 A dichotomy remained between the factors determining likely developments in inflation.
 Buoyant domestic demand was boosting, while weakening external activity was increasingly restraining the pace of inflation.
-The significantly lower-than-expected core inflation excluding indirect tax effects and the effects of the slowdown in European economic activity indicated a strengthening in downside risks to the longer-term outlook for inflation.
+The significantly lower-than-expected core inflation excluding indirect tax effects over the summer months and the effects of the slowdown in European economic activity indicated a strengthening in downside risks to the longer-term outlook for inflation.
 Due to the base effects of the fall in fuel prices last year, the consumer price index was likely to rise again until the end of 2019, and then to stabilise at the level of the 3 percent inflation target following a gradual decline.
 In the coming months, core inflation excluding indirect tax effects was expected to rise slightly, before decreasing to 3 percent along a lower than previously expected path, due to external disinflationary effects.

-The Hungarian economy had grown by 4.9 percent in the second quarter of 2019, primarily driven by investment and consumption on the expenditure side, as well as market services, industry and construction on the production side.
+The Hungarian economy had grown by 4.9 percent in the second quarter of 2019.
+Over the summer months, production growth in industry and construction had slowed, while the volume of retail sales had continued to expand dynamically.
 Labour demand had remained strong, and the unemployment rate had been close to its historically low level.
 Due to dynamic import growth, the trade surplus had declined in recent quarters, primarily reflecting strong investment activity in the corporate sector.

 Economic growth was expected to slow in the coming quarters.
-Weakening economic activity in Europe was likely to have an increasingly strong effect on development of Hungarian GDP as well.
+Weakening economic activity in Europe was likely to have an increasingly strong effect on developments in Hungarian GDP as well.
 Consistent with the gradual deceleration in economic growth, the increase in wages was likely to slow.
 In parallel, the growth rate of consumption was also likely to slow down.
 Hungary's export growth might be more muted, reflecting the deterioration in the global and European demand outlook.
 Hungary's GDP was expected to grow by 4.5 percent in 2019 and by 3.3 percent in 2020 and 2021, respectively.
-Despite weakening external activity, the convergence of the Hungarian economy with the euro area was likely to continue in the coming years, with the maintenance of the at least 2 percentage points growth surpluses.
+Despite weakening external activity, the convergence of the Hungarian economy with the euro area was likely to continue in the coming years, with the maintenance of the at least 2 percentage-points growth rate surpluses.